-2.04 (21) If the transferring lawyer actually possesses information relevant to a matter referred to in subrule (18)(a) respecting the former client, but that information is not confidential information that may prejudice the former client if disclosed to a member of the new law firm, the new law firm must notify its client of the relevant circumstances and its intended action under subrules (17) to (25).

-- 2.04 (22) Unless the former client consents, a transferring lawyer to whom subrule (20) or (21) applies must not: - (a) participate in any manner in the new law firm's representation of its client in that matter; or - (b) disclose any confidential information respecting the former client. - 2.04 (23) Unless the former client consents, members of the new law firm must not discuss the new law firm's representation of its client or the former law firm's representation of the former client in that matter with a transferring lawyer to whom subrule (20) or (21) applies.
+- 3.4-22 If the transferring lawyer actually possesses information relevant to a matter referred to in rule 3.4-18 (a) respecting the former client, but that information is not confidential information that may prejudice the former client if disclosed to a member of the new law firm, the new law firm must notify its client of the relevant circumstances and its intended action under rules 3.4-17 to 3.4-26. - 3.
+4-23 Unless the former client consents, a transferring lawyer to whom rule 3.4-20 or 3.4-22 applies must not: - (a) participate in any manner in the new law firm's representation of its client in that matter; or - (b) disclose any confidential information respecting the former client. - 3.4-24 Unless the former client consents, members of the new law firm must not discuss the new law firm's representation of its client or the former law firm's representation of the former client in that matter with a transferring lawyer to whom rule 3.4-20 or 3.4-22 applies.

-Determination of Compliance
+Determination of compliance

-2.04 (24) Notwithstanding remedies available at law, a lawyer who represents a party in a matter referred to in subrules (6) or (17) to (25) may seek the opinion of the Society on the application of those subrules.
+3.4-25 Notwithstanding remedies available at law, a lawyer who represents a party in a matter referred to in rules 3.4-6 or 3.4-17 to 3.4-26 may seek the opinion of the Society on the application of those rules.

-Due Diligence
+Due diligence

-- 2.04 (25) A lawyer must exercise due diligence in ensuring that each member and employee of the lawyer's law firm, and each other person whose services the lawyer has retained - (a) complies with subrules (17) to (25), and - (b) does not disclose confidences of clients of - (i) the firm, and - (ii) another law firm in which the person has worked.
+- 3.4-26 A lawyer must exercise due diligence in ensuring that each member and employee of the lawyer's law firm, and each other person whose services the lawyer has retained - (a) complies with rules 3.4-17 to 3.4-26, and - (b) does not disclose confidences of clients of - (i) the firm, and - (ii) another law firm in which the person has worked.

-Conflicts with Clients
+Conflicts with clients

-- 2.04 (26) A lawyer must not perform any legal services if it would reasonably be expected that the lawyer's professional judgment would be affected by the lawyer's or anyone else's - (a) relationship with the client, or - (b) interest in the client or the subject matter of the legal services.
+- 3.4-26.1 A lawyer must not perform any legal services if there is a substantial risk that a lawyer's loyalty to or representation of a client would be materially and adversely affected by the lawyer's - (a) relationship with the client, or - (b) interest in the client or the subject matter of the legal services.

-Any relationship or interest that affects a lawyer's professional judgment is to be avoided under this subrule, including ones involving a relative, partner, employer, employee, business associate or friend of the lawyer.

-2.04 (27) The remuneration paid to a lawyer by a client for the legal work undertaken by the lawyer for the client is not a disqualifying interest under subrule (26).
+- [1] Any relationship or interest that affects a lawyer's professional judgment is to be avoided under this rule, including ones involving a relative, partner, employer, employee, business associate or friend of the lawyer. - 3.4-26.2 The remuneration paid to a lawyer by a client for the legal work undertaken by the lawyer for the client is not a disqualifying interest under rule 3.4-26.1.

-Generally speaking, a lawyer may act as legal advisor or as business associate, but not both.
+- [1] Generally speaking, a lawyer may act as legal advisor or as business associate, but not both.
 These principles are not intended to preclude a lawyer from performing legal services on his or her own behalf.
 Lawyers should be aware, however, that acting in certain circumstances may cause them to be uninsured as a result of Exclusion 6 in the B.C.
-Lawyers Compulsory Professional Liability Insurance Policy and similar provisions in other insurance policies.

-Whether or not insurance coverage under the Compulsory Policy is lost is determined separate and apart from the ethical obligations addressed in this chapter.
+Lawyers Compulsory Professional Liability Insurance Policy and similar provisions in other insurance policies. - [2] Whether or not insurance coverage under the Compulsory Policy is lost is determined separate and apart from the ethical obligations addressed in this chapter.
 Review the current policy for the exact wording of Exclusion 6 or contact the Lawyers Insurance Fund regarding the application of the Exclusion to a particular set of circumstances.

-Doing Business with a Client
+Doing business with a client